libsemigroups/libsemigroups/README.md

     ./autogen.sh && ./configure --enable-debug && make && sudo make install

+By default, `make install` installs the library and its `pkg-config` configuration into `/usr/local`.
+One can also specify another install location, say, `/foo/bar`, by calling `./configure` with parameter `--prefix`, e.g. `./configure --prefix=/foo/bar`.
+This might be useful if `sudo` is not available.

+If you have `pkg-config` installed, it may be called to get `libsemigroups`'s version, location, etc (see its docs for details; this facility is used in GAP package Semigroups, which may be configured to use the external libsemigroups).
+E.g.

+    pkg-config --modversion libsemigroups

+will print the version of the installed libsemigroups, provided it is scanning configurations in the install location.
+For installation location unknown to `pkg-config`, one needs to add it to `PKG_CONFIG_PATH` (an environment variable).
+E.g. if it is `/foo/bar` as above then

+    PKG_CONFIG_PATH=/foo/bar/lib/pkgconfig pkg-config --modversion libsemigroups

+will print the version of the installed libsemigroups.
+(As usual, `PKG_CONFIG_PATH` may be exported, added to shell configuration, etc.)

 ## Documentation
 The documentation is generated using [doxygen](http://www.doxygen.org) and is available